 - A U.S. citizen, national, or lawful permanent resident;

 - Your spouse, parent, mother-in-law, father-in-law, sibling, child, son, daughter, son-in-law, daughter-in-law, sister-in-law, brother-in-law, grandparent, grandchild, or legal guardian.

 Humanitarian reinstatement is a discretionary benefit.
-Exercising discretion means weighing positive factors against negative factors to make a decision.
+Exercising discretion means we compare positive factors against negative factors to make a decision.
 In addition to meeting the basic requirements for humanitarian reinstatement, your request must warrant a favorable exercise of discretion, meaning that the “pros” in granting your request outweigh the “cons.”

 How to Request Humanitarian Reinstatement

 There is no form or fee to ask for humanitarian reinstatement.
 You need to make a written request with supporting evidence to the USCIS office that originally approved the petition.

 When you request humanitarian reinstatement, be sure to include:

 - Your name and your deceased petitioner’s name;